RinYukiohara/KarnaBOT-Info/index.md

 As a thanks to the help from the Tales of Crestoria community, there are many servants who originate from the Tales games.
 These servants are a permanent part of the servant gacha pools.

 # FAQ

-## Can I invite Karna BOT?

-I get this question asked a bunch on Instagram and Facebook, and the answer is no. This is because I want to monitor his activity and respond immediately to any problems that arise.

-## Where can I play with Karna BOT?

-You will have to be a member of a server I am in.
-I won’t give out any invites since I don’t want to get in trouble for advertising when I’m not supposed to, so please just be patient.

 ## What happens when Karna Bot messages twice?